 With a Traditional IRA, your earnings grow tax-deferred.
 You are only taxed once you withdraw funds from your IRA.
 Depending on your income and eligibility, your IRA contributions may also be tax-deductible the year you make them, helping lower your overall tax burden.

 Traditional IRAs are popular with investors who are employed now, but plan to have less income when they’re retired.
 Because the funds are only taxed when taken out of the account, if the investors are in a lower tax bracket in retirement, they stand to pay less taxes on their Traditional IRA retirement funds.
-There are no age or annual income limits on who can contribute to a Traditional IRA, as long as you have earned income.
+There are no age or annual income limits on who can contribute to a Traditional IRA and benefit from these IRA tax benefits, as long as you have earned income.

 A Roth IRA allows you to make after-tax contributions, while still letting your money grow tax-free.
 Unlike a Traditional IRA, contributions made to a Roth IRA are not tax deductible when you make them, but when you make withdrawals in retirement, you will not have to pay taxes.